AlanVark/AlanVark.github.io/README.md

 - Enhanced supply chain visibility and decision-making through Power BI dashboards and Azure data pipelines, utilizing Databricks, DataFactory, and Synapse for Nokia’s data management team.

-- Worked with Nokia’s Executive Director to deliver user rights management and bulk ordering feature by building backend framework and deploying it on Azure, reducing client ordering time by 250%.
+- Worked collaboratively with data engineering teams to build and maintain data pipelines, ensuring high data quality and accessibility for analysis.

-- Performed quality assurance tests on lower environments by using Selenium scripts that allowed early detection of bugs in Nokia’s enterprise ordering platform, saving post deployment downtime by 17%.
+- Reduced client ordering time by 70% by developing a backend framework and deploying it on Azure, enabling user rights management and bulk ordering while working directly with Nokia’s Executive Directors.

-- Optimized performance by daily monitoring Nokia’s enterprise application performance through backed server and Azure jobs screening, reducing maintenance costs by 23%.
+- Designed and implemented business metrics and measurement systems, reducing post-deployment downtime by 17% through quality assurance tests using Selenium scripts, which allowed early detection of bugs in Nokia’s enterprise ordering platform.

-- Worked as automation test engineer to eliminate 90% redundant manual testing tasks using TCS’s custom QA CoE application, achieving 3 million+ USD yearly savings.
+- Authored and presented detailed reports to Nokia's executive team to support strategic decision-making.

 ## SKILLS